 Fabric Basket Pattern Tutorial - Supplies

-- OUTSIDE - cut 2 from main outside fabric - Use something medium weight like cotton decorator fabrics.
+- OUTSIDE - Cut 2 from the main outside fabric - Use something medium weight like cotton decorator fabrics.

-- INTERFACING -cut 2 from heavy fusible interfacing - For the large and extra-large baskets, you will need extra heavy interfacing for it to keep its shape.
+- INTERFACING -Cut 2 from heavy fusible interfacing - For the large and extra-large baskets, you will need extra heavy interfacing for them to keep its shape.
 For the smaller baskets, regular heavy interfacing is fine.

 Fabric Basket Pattern - The Video